-Mr. Chairman, eliminating all uncertainty associated with estimates of repository performance would never be possible at any repository site.
+Mr. Chairman, let me close by observing that eliminating all uncertainty associated with estimates of repository performance would never be possible at any repository site.
 Policy-makers will decide how much scientific uncertainty is acceptable at the time various decisions are made on site recommendation or repository development.
 The Board hopes that the information provided in this testimony and in its letter report to Congress and the Secretary will be useful to policy-makers faced with making these important decisions.